RYNO8/Inquit/README.md

 Rooms last for 24 hours after the last message.
 It would cost around $2 if you want it to last for 30 days.

-Fn-11 toggles between fullscreen and not fullscreen?
+Fn-11 / Alt-Enter toggles between fullscreen and not fullscreen?

-Cool function (this wasn't intentional): drag a file or folder from file explorer to Inquit.
-It will copy the link.

 .